DIRTYNICK414/MyGains-/README.md

 •	The top row will consist of current weight and goal weight.

-•	The side row will consist of the user’s height and BMI (Body Max Index.
+•	The side row will consist of the user’s height and BMI (Body Max Index).

 •	When the user adds information to the top boxes, the application will calculate the user’s in the boxes underneath.